Liam-Gardner/TSNE-APP/README.md

 5. Create subsets to test
 6. Run PCA
 7. Run elbow plot on each subset
-8. Manually edit the columns we pass to t-SNE function in two places - really fucking annoying
+8. Manually edit the columns we pass to t-SNE function in two places - really annoying
-9. Repeat all for each subset - ridiculous
+9. Repeat all for each subset - not good.

 ## The Goal: